 Partnerships

 It’s likely to be the last thing that you’re thinking about if there’s a significant change to your business structure, but these are situations where a TUPE transfer commonly occurs.
 Even though on the face of it, the ownership of the business may not appear to have changed, circumstances such as the retirement of a partner that changes a business vehicle from a partnership into a sole practitioner or the conversion of a partnership into a limited company can trigger TUPE.
-This will be because the business is being transferred from one entity to another.
+The transfer occurs because the business is moving from one entity to another.
 It’s in those situations that issues with a failure to inform and consult with staff are likely to arise.

 Insolvent business